Living Together Guidelines

 1. Sign up for Nextdoor.com.

-2. Created an email list for potential new friends using an email service provider, and set up a sign-up form that people can use to subscribe (or, just create a simple group in your email client like Outlook or Gmail).
+2. Created an email list for potential new friends using an email service provider, and set up a sign-up form that people can use to subscribe (or just create a simple group in your email client like Outlook or Gmail).
 You can make more than one list for different interests, e.g., people who like to play chess, play music, or like to effect change to make the neighborhood more livable.
 A person can be added to more than one list.

-3. I started conversations on Nextdoor around various list topic(s).*
+3. I started conversations on Nextdoor around various list topics.*

-4. Via private messaging, I asked people who seem interesting to you join my lists (provide the sign-up link) and I explained what I am up to and asked for their email address.
+4. Via private messaging, I asked people who seem interesting to you to join my lists (provide the sign-up link) and I explained what I am up to and asked for their email address.

 6. Repeat the above until your social life is full of interesting people who live close by and may enrich your life.